iknowjason/MacLab/README.md

 4. Disconnect from the SSH session by typing ```exit```

 5. From your computer, type the following command, replacing the ```instance-public-dns-fqdn```.
 This will set up port forwarding over SSH.
-The -L will set up a local port of 22590 which will be forwarded over SSH to your remote Mac instance listening on port 5900.
-Ensure that you stay connected for the duration of the remote desktop connectedion needed.
+The ```-L 22590``` will set up a local port of 22590 which will be forwarded over SSH to your remote Mac instance listening on port 5900.
+Ensure that you stay connected for the duration of the remote desktop connection or as needed:

 ```
 sudo ssh -L 22590:localhost:5900 -i ssh_key.pem ec2-user@instance-public-dns-fqdn